HaPhuongVu/SWE30009/SUT/README.md

 ## List of Test Cases

-- All the list of test cases being used is in the same file with relevant MRs.
+- All the list of test cases being used is in folder TEST.
+- Test case for MR1 is in file test_cases_mr1.py
+- Test case for MR2 is in file test_cases_mr2.py

 ## Project Structure